The Best Dog Food for Yorkies: Top 5 Picks for 2017

 I made the mistake of doing everything trial by error, and I would strongly suggest that you avoid that route.
 With that in mind, here are some nutritional guidelines for your Yorkie.

-- As with all dogs, he needs a good balance of protein.
+- As with all dogs, they need a good balance of protein.
 Try to make sure that it comes from lean meat like chicken or fish.

 - Carbohydrates are good, but not if they are too complex.
-Corn and soy can be hard on his stomach, so go for other veggie options like sweet potato or brown rice.
+Corn and soy can be hard on their stomach, so go for other veggie options like sweet potato or brown rice.

 - Because Yorkies don't have an undercoat and because their fur is so thick, you need to make sure that it is getting enough fat in its diet.
 They don't eat much anyway, so don't worry about weight gain.
 Fatty acids are best for a shiny coat.
 Fish oil is also great.